 Do you need an accountant for specific services?
 Or do you require a person who will manage every aspect of accounting?
 Is your company aspiring to reach international customers?
 Ask questions about the scope of prospective accounting firms.

 What you need to remember is that not all bookkeepers are created equal and your accounting needs are also subject to change.

 Conduct interviews with the prospective accountants.
 Owing to the current pandemic, virtual meetings are the new norm.
 One of the most important questions you must ask is about references.
 Are there any reliable references?
 Can you get in touch with any of them and discuss the quality of work they are getting?

 You need to hear from other companies.
 If a company is hesitant to provide any references, your conversation with them should be a short one.

 Some bookkeepers are generalists while others are specialists.
 Ask about their qualifications and request proofs.
 It’s easier to check their legal compliance with accounting bodies these days.
 All you need is a good internet connection and a working laptop.

-Some accountants only hold a diploma while others have earned accounting degrees.
-In the UK the minimum qualification you need to have is AAT but if you need a chartered accountant, you need a person with ACCA, ACA, or CIMA.
+Some accountants only hold a diploma, while others have earned accounting degrees.
+In the UK, the minimum qualification for part time jobs for students is AAT, but if you need a chartered accountant, you need a person with ACCA, ACA, or CIMA.

 How Do You Communicate with Your Clients?